 The final step is to create a service for the web app in our VCN and to build an AppWAN to allow our endpoint (mylaptop) access to this service (port 80) on the private VCN IP address.
 The customer edge router will be used to terminate the service as show in this example.
 From the NetFoundry dashboard, select services from either location and hit the + sign in the upper right corner.

-From within the create service context menu, provide a name for your service, deselect native application SDK based on the right side and select router Hosted.
+From within the create service context menu, provide a name for your service, deselect native application SDK based on the right side and select Endpoint Hosted.
 Leave "Service Attributes" blank, leave "Edge Router Attributes" blank(default is #all).
-Select your edge router from the drop down list(not fabric router).
+Select your edge router/endpoint created in Step D from the drop down list.
 Insert your private ip and port for the Intercept hostname/ip.
 Again at the bottom, select TCP and your IP/port 80.
 Hit Create.

 Next select AppWAN from the Services/AppWAN screen and hit the + sign in the upper right corner.